Q: How long should I expect to grieve from a loss?

-Q: Is there a particular age that is better if the parents decide to get divorced?
+Q: Is there a particular age for children that is better if the parents decide to get divorced?

-A: The timing of whether you get help with relationship therapy or whether you decide to get a divorce is a personal choice, keeping in mind that it is best if both the father and the mother are engaged in parenting to raise children to healthy adulthood; whether you live in the same house or parent separately.
+A: The timing of whether you get help with relationship therapy or whether you decide to get a divorce is a personal choice.
+Regardless of the child’s age, remember they are children, not your friend and confidant.
+Also keeping in mind that it is best if both the father and the mother are engaged in parenting to raise children to healthy adulthood; whether you live in the same house or parent separately.

 Q: Are there workshops or support groups in my area?

 A: There are always support groups.
-You can look up therapists, find communities in your church home or local outreach program, look at meetup.com on the Internet, or start your own group.
+You can look up therapists, find communities in your church or meditation home or local outreach program, look at meetup.com on the Internet, or start your own group.